 This article explains the basics of how Survey Flattening operates within Gainsight.
 By default, survey response data is spread out among several objects.
-Survey Flattening places this information into a single MDA object which can be used within the Rules Engine and for reporting purposes.
-Reach out to Gainsight Support in order to enable this feature.
+Survey Flattening places this information into a single MDA object formatted with survey respondents in rows and each question in its own column to allow for easy reporting and insights into survey data.

 Using Flattened Labels